 560. Share prices declined 45 percent from a high in mid-2013 to mid-2014, including a one-day plummet of 33 percent on 13 August 2014, when the company released a weak second quarter report (Solomon, 2014).
 This 2014 second quarter report was the first time SeaWorld indicated that Blackfish was having a negative impact on the company.
-Tellingly, despite finally admitting publicly that the film was affecting its financial picture-indeed, the Blackfish Effect arguably halved the company's overall market value in two years-SeaWorld still did not sue the filmmakers for libel, despite its original and ongoing insistence that the film was fundamentally dishonest and misleading in its content.
+Tellingly, despite finally admitting publicly that the film was affecting its financial picture-indeed, the Blackfish Effect arguably halved the company's overall market value in two years-SeaWorld still did not sue the film was fundamentally dishonest and misleading in its content.
 SeaWorld's failure to sue Blackfish's makers for libel made sense when it claimed the film was inconsequential and was having no impact on the corporate bottom line.
 Once executives admitted to shareholders that the film was a negative influence, however, the company's continued failure to sue suggests very strongly that it was well aware that the filmmakers would likely prevail in court, because in fact its content was substantiated and accurate.